cognitedata/cdf-sdk-java/docs/readAndWriteData.md

 #### Retrieve

 The `retrieve` operation returns objects based on `externalId` and/or `id`.
-You provide the ids as input via the `Item` object ().
+You provide the ids as direct input or via the `Item` object.
 All matching objects are returned as a single batch to you, but behind the scenes the SDK may break the request up into multiple, parallel operations for improved performance.

 ```java